satyamyadav/scrape-dom-img/readme.md

 e.g.  `npm start https://www.lomography.com/photos/21236247`

-to download images of multiple urls if url contains number pattern at last e.g. /pages/23 , then give a an integer as second parameter to scrape multiple urls.
+to download images of multiple urls if url contains number pattern at last e.g. /pages/23 , then give an integer as second parameter to scrape multiple urls.

-`npm start <url> <range>`  : range is integer now open `Downloads/nodescraper` , every batch of scraping is downloaded in a new folder.
+`npm start <url> <range>`  : range is integer

+now open `Downloads/nodescraper` , every batch of scraping is downloaded in a new folder.

 e.g. `npm start https://www.lomography.com/photos/21236247 5`